 AG93.
-The acquirer shall recognise goodwill only to the extent that the acquirer estimates there will be favourable changes to its net cash flows, either from increased cash inflows or decreased cash outflows.
-An acquirer shall not recognise goodwill related to service potential other than cash flows.
+The acquirer shall recognise goodwill only to the extent that the acquirer estimates there will be favourable changes to its net cash flows, either from increased cash inflows or decreased cash outflows, and the goodwill relates to the acquisition of a cash-generating operation.
+An acquirer shall not recognise goodwill related to service potential other than cash flows nor goodwill related to the acquisition of a non-cash-generating operation.